spacemule/LXDesktop/README.md

 Make sure LXD is properly installed and configured.
 If your system uses firewalld, check the LXD documentation to ensure networking works smoothly.
 I initially got this working under Ubuntu 20.04, but I've since switched to OpenSUSE Leap 15.2 with LightDM as the display manager.
 The current configuration will be tested there.
 I haven't gotten around to it yet.

+I like to add `security.idmap.isolated = "true"` to my default lxd profile.
+It makes me feel safer, but with this level of access to real hardware, who knows!

 To get started, set up an LXD container with a desktop environment, e.g.: